VirtoCommerce/vc-module-catalog-personalization/README.md

 1. Save the changes;
 1. Open the Category;
 1. Select a product and click the 'Tags' widget;
 1. The tag assigned to the Category will be displayed under the 'Inherited tag'.
-All Category products will inherit the tag assigned to the Category.
+All Category products will inherit the tag assigned to the Category in case of DownTree propagation.

 ![Assign tag to category](docs/media/screen-assign-tags.png)